Michigan Bus Accident Lawyer

 - other economic damages

 For fatal bus accidents, the surviving family members can file a Michigan wrongful death lawsuit.
-Your Michigan bus accident lawyer can file for monetary compensation for the pain and suffering endured by the deceased before their passing, the loss of companionship by family members, loss of income and support, as well as funeral and burial expenses incurred.
+Your Michigan commercial vehicle accident lawyer can file for monetary compensation for the pain and suffering endured by the deceased before their passing, the loss of companionship by family members, the loss of income and support, as well as funeral and burial expenses incurred.